Complaints Policy

 Responding to the Appeal

-20.1 The Board Chair will constitute an appeal sub-committee to consider the procedural review request.
+20.1.
+The Chair of the Board of Directors will constitute an appeal sub-committee to consider the procedural review request.
 The composition of the sub-committee will be decided by the Chair and approved by the Board.

 Record Keeping